0xdreadnaught/ArtifactToolkit/README.md

 ## Development
 The auth container is done for now.
 Next step is a storage solution.
 NFS/SMB aren't worth the time given the security/ease of use desired, SFTP is clunky ...
 I'll think of something ...
+The Nessus container is done, but needs to be put behind a proxy.